MasTblog/mastblog.github.io/_posts/2025-03-18-picoctf-2025-binary.md

 We have two possible plans of attack:

-1. Hijack `/bin/bash` with a program to print out the flag, which should work since it would be run with root priviliges
+1. Replace `/bin/bash` with a program to print out the flag, which should work since it would be run with root priviliges
-2. Hijack `md5sum` with `cat` to just print out the flag
+2. Replace `md5sum` with `cat` to just print out the flag

 We check the protections of both files: